Expert Advice On Improving Your Home

 Frequently Asked Questions About HVAC in Brea, CA

 Typically, you should have your HVAC system inspected twice a year.
 After that inspection, your technician will tell you what services are required.
 You should also call a technician if you start to notice any issues, such as leaks, strange noises, or unusual smells.
-If your home has ductwork, it should be serviced every few years.
+If you have ductwork in your home, it should be serviced every few years.

-The best times to have your HVAC system inspected are the spring and fall.
-Technicians are generally less busy during these times, so it will be easier to get an appointment.
-This also helps get your system ready for the summer and winter, the times of the year when it sees the most use.
+The best times to have your HVAC system inspected are during the spring and fall.
+Technicians tend to be less busy during these times, so it will be easier to get an appointment.
+This also ensures that your system is ready for the summer and winter, which is when it normally gets the most use.

 There are several ways you can make your HVAC system more energy-efficient: